 • You may consider participating in cultural competency training either individually or as part of your team to learn more about, reflect on and embrace diversity, and promote inclusion in school settings.

-Examples of CaLD families
+Examples of culturally and linguistically diverse families

-There are many different kinds of CaLD families, including those:
+There are many different kinds of CALD families, including those:

 • from culturally diverse backgrounds